starcraftman/pakit/docs/pakit_recipes.rst

    It acts as a wrapper around  python's subprocess.Popen, enabling useful features:
    This method returns the Command object after it has finished executing.

-  A. It will timeout your Command if no stdout/stderr received during a configured interval.
+  a.
+It will timeout your Command if no stdout/stderr received during a configured interval.
-  B. It will expand dictionary markers against **self.opts**, a dictionary of values configurable
+  b.
+It will expand dictionary markers against **self.opts**, a dictionary of values configurable
      by the user and Recipe writer.
 This dictionary includes the source, install and link location for the program.
-  C. Output can be retrieved with *Command.output()* and returns a list of strings.
+  c.
+Output can be retrieved with *Command.output()* and returns a list of strings.
-  D. If you pass in a prev_cmd to the constructor, you Command will use it for stdin.
+  d.
+If you pass in a prev_cmd to the constructor, you Command will use it for stdin.

 For more information about executing system commands see: